 - Kate Mackay (Fundraising Development Manager)

-Our trustees meet on a quarterly basis to discuss and determine business strategy and to consider new projects, initiatives and opportunities.
+Our trustees meet quarterly to discuss and determine business strategy and to consider new projects, initiatives and opportunities.

-The Trustees discharge legal responsibilities for the charity and share their professional or personal expertise.
-All work collaboratively to ensure that Earthworks continues to provide the best possible service.
+Our trustees work together to ensure Earthworks continues to provide the best possible service.

 Our wider community